The most delicious banana bread ever! Super moist, packed with banana flavor and so easy to make. This will become your go-to banana bread!

 - Preheat the oven to 350°F (180°C) and spray a 9×5 loaf pan with non-stick spray and line the bottom with parchment paper.
 Set aside.

-- Add all purpose flour, sugar, baking soda, salt and cinnamon to a mixing bowl and mix together.
+- Sift all purpose flour into a mixing bowl and add sugar, baking soda, salt and cinnamon and mix together.

 - Add the butter to a microwave safe bowl and microwave until melted.
 Mash the bananas and measure them properly, and then add the mashed banana to the melted butter along with the eggs and vanilla and mash everything together until well mixed.